Rasmus-Dahlkvist/hard-rock-climbing2/README.md

 ### Validator Testing
 Using W3C validators for testing html and css.
-- HTML = Document checking completed.
+- index.html = Document checking completed.
 No errors or warnings to show.
+- submitted.html = Document checking completed.
+No errors or warnings to show.
-- CSS = Congratulations!
+- styles.css = Congratulations!
 No Error Found.

 Using Lighthouse in devtools for testing accessibility on index.html